Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 \subsection{Related growth models and the search for coexistence}

 The study of random growth processes with competition is a classical area of research with particular interest in the circumstances in which both processes can coexist with one another, especially on $\mathbb{Z}^d$.
+A notable example is the \emph{two-type Richardson model}, in which two types (which we call $FPP_1$ and $FPP_\lambda$) grow throughout $\mathbb{Z}^d$ as follows: $FPP_1$ starts from the origin and spreads throughtout the edges of $\mathbb{Z}^d$ at rate $1$ (as a first passage percolation process), whereas $FPP_\lambda$ starts from a neighbour of the origin and spreads in the same way as $FPP_1$, but at a rate $\lambda$.
+Whenever a site is occupied by one of the processes, it remains so forever.
+Unlike the model FPPHE we study in this paper, in the two-type Richardson model both $FPP_1$ and $FPP_\lambda$ start spreading already from time $0$.

-A notable example is the \emph{two-type Richardson model} that can be defined by letting $FPP_1$ be initialised at the origin and $FPP_{\lambda}$ spreads only through a single seed (which is activated at time 0).
-It is conjectured that when $d\geq2$ coexistence can occur with positive probability if and only if $\lambda=1$.
+It is conjectured that when $d\geq2$ coexistence in the two-type Richardson model can occur with positive probability if and only if $\lambda=1$ (that is, both processes spread at the same rate).
 Coexistence for $\lambda=1$ was established on $\mathbb{Z}^2$ by H\"aggstr\"om and Pemantle \cite{haggstrom1998first} before being generalised to higher dimensions by Garet and Marchand \cite{garet2005coexistence} and Hoffman \cite{hoffman2005coexistence}.
-Proving that the set of values for $\lambda$ that coexistence can occur with positive probability only contains 1 is currently open, but H\"aggstr\"om and Pemantle \cite{haggstrom2000absence} did prove that this exceptional set is at most a countable subset of $(0,\infty)$.
-The reason that \cite{haggstrom2000absence} is not sufficient to fully establish this conjecture is that the event of coexistence is not monotone in $\lambda$.
+The other side of the conjecture remains open, but H\"aggstr\"om and Pemantle \cite{haggstrom2000absence} proved that the set of values for $\lambda$ that coexistence can occur with positive probability is at most a countable subset of $(0,\infty)$.
+At first, it may sound incredible that this does not imply that coexistence can only occur for $\lambda=1$, but the issue is that the event of coexistence is not monotone in $\lambda$.
 Nonetheless, the two-type Richardson model is a monotone process in the sense that there is a straightforward coupling under which if $\lambda$ is increased, then the set of sites occupied by $FPP_{\lambda}$ can only increase.
-On the other hand, as we explained previously, FPPHE is \emph{not} monotone at all, which highlights the challenges that the intrinsic strong dependences in FPPHE can give rise to.
-This conjecture for the two-type Richardson model was recently solved for the half-plane by Ahlberg, Deijfen and Hoffman \cite{ahlberg2018two}.
+But the event of coexistence is more subtle since increasing (resp., decreasing) $\lambda$ could cause the transition from a regime of coexistence to a regime where $FPP_\lambda$ (resp., $FPP_1$) is the only one to survive.
+Recently, the conjecture for the two-type Richardson model was solved for the half-plane by Ahlberg, Deijfen and Hoffman \cite{ahlberg2018two}, exploiting the planarity of $\mathbb{Z}^2$ and the boundary of the half-plane.
+We remark that, as we explained previously, FPPHE is \emph{not} monotone at all, which highlights the challenges that the intrinsic strong dependences in FPPHE can give rise to.

 Garet and Marchand \cite{garet2008first} proved that in the two-type Richardson model with $\lambda\neq1$, both processes cannot simultaneously occupy a positive density of sites almost surely.
 In fact, in \cite{garet2008first} they extend this result to a broad class of passage times beyond the context of the two-type Richardson model.
 This is a stark contrast to the behaviour of FPPHE, as in Corollary~\ref{maincorollary} we have that FPPHE can have both processes occupying a positive density of sites and coexisting with positive probability.